Bill-Gray/PDCursesMod/x11new/README.md

 --------

 - Run "make".
 Add UTF8=Y to force the wide-character version.
 Add DEBUG=Y for the debug version.
+Add NO_LEAKS=Y to avoid Xlib's tendency to leak lots of memory (this does limit you to a US keyboard;  see pdckbd.c.)
 Add the target "demos" to build the sample programs, and/or "tests" for the test programs.

 - Currently,  there is no "make install".